 Ann Fraistat is an author, playwright, and narrative designer.
-Her debut novel, What We Harvest, is out now with Delacorte Press.
+Her debut novel, What We Harvest, is out now with Delacorte Press, and her second book, A Place For Vanishing, is coming in spring 2024.
 Her co-author credits include plays such as Romeo & Juliet: Choose Your Own Ending, and alternate reality games sponsored by the National Science Foundation.
 She lives in Maryland.

 Aboutwhat we harvest